 - located on the territorial sea and in areas that comprise the sea border zone; indigenous territories or federal conservation areas as defined by law;

 - located, developed in, or whose environmental impact extends to, two or more states; and

 - whose direct impacts surpass the territorial limits of the country.

 State environmental agencies are competent to:

 - license all agribusinesses subject to environmental licences, except those whose jurisdiction is determined by law to be of the Federal Environmental Authority or local environmental authority;

-- license business located or developed on state conservation sites;
+- license businesses located or developed on state conservation sites;

-- license business located or developed on forests and other environmental protected areas; and
+- license businesses located or developed on forests and other environmental protected areas; and

-- authorise the suppression of native vegetation or related to the state environmental licences.
+- authorise the suppression of native vegetation or vegetation related to the state environmental licences.